 The University consists of 6 institutes, 1 regional college, 5 centres of excellence, 8 research centres and 13 support units.
 Academic institutes are competence centres in their specific field(s) and are active both in research and teaching.
 The five focus fields of the university are: digital technologies and media culture, educational innovation, cultural competences, healthy and sustainable lifestyle and society and open governance.

 The conference will be organised by the HCI group in School of Digital Technologies.
-The School of Digital Technologies has 58 employees, including 41 academic positions.
 In addition, there are more than 35 PhD students working in areas from human-computer interaction to digital learning ecosystems and applied mathematics.